Gwyneth Paltrow Says She Was A Business Woman ‘Masquerading As An Actor’

 Goop is a lifestyle brand primarily to help women, though Paltrow mentions she has desires to expand the brand to include men and their unique problems.

 Her company ran into a number of problems early on.
-One high profile example was a number of lawsuits from California regulators claiming she was peddling pseudoscience and accused her of false advertising.
-They secured a $145 thousand settlement in 2018.
+One high profile example was a number of lawsuits from California regulators claiming she was peddling pseudoscience and accusing her of false advertising.
+They secured a $145,000 settlement in 2018.

-In spite of the setbacks, Goop is estimated at revenues of $250 million and going strong.
+In spite of the setbacks, Goop has an estimated revenue of $250 million and going strong.

-While many celebrities pursue business as a side project, part of a retirement plan when acting becomes to strenous in their old age, or simply to capitalize on their success in the entertainment industry, Paltrow is looking to make it a transition.
+While many celebrities pursue business as a side project, part of a retirement plan when acting becomes too strenuous in their old age, or simply to capitalize on their success in the entertainment industry, Paltrow is looking to make it a transition.

 When asked by an interviewer if she saw herself as someone who was primarily an actor or an entrepreneur, Paltrow responded that she was “masquerading as an actor.”

 Part of the reason for this shift is that the movies she was most interested in making are becoming less and less common.
-According to Paltrow the industry as a whole seems to be shifting towards blockbuster hits and away from what she considers more mature fare.
+According to Paltrow, the industry as a whole seems to be shifting toward blockbuster hits and away from what she considers more mature fare.

 “I don’t think any of the movies that I’m known for would get made today.
 Would they make The Royal Tenenbaums?
 Would they make The Talented Mr. Ripley?
 Would they make Shakespeare in Love?”